renliangfeng/sail4j-iiq-idn/README.md

 - Update the ***main*** target of **build.xml** file to add the following 2 sections:

-	The following section is added just after `<antcall inheritall="true" target="compile"/>` to run JUnit test cases.
+	The following section should be added just after `<antcall inheritall="true" target="compile"/>`.
+It is configured to run JUnit test cases.
 You can skip junit tests by passing parameter 'skipUnitTest' as true in the command line.

 		<!-- run junit tests -->
     	<if>